sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/firmware_compile.md

 ### Using Docker to create the firmware binary

-* **Make sure you have Docker Desktop running.** You don't need to be logged in, but it needs to be running.
+* **Make sure you have Docker Desktop running.** You don't need to be signed in, but it needs to be running.
 * Open a Command Prompt and `cd` into the SparkFun_RTK_Everywhere_Firmware folder
 * Check you are in the right place.
 Type `dir` and hit enter.
 You should see the following files and folders: